 - GradCare and U-M employee health insurance plans such as U-M Premier Care

-- Medically necessary testing and treatment for COVID-19 are covered.
+- Covid-19 vaccination and medically necessary diagnostic testing and treatment for COVID-19 are covered.

 - Coverage details: U-M Health Plans

 Do U-M insurance plans cover flu shots?
 Are flu shots recommended?

 Yes, all U-M health insurance plans also cover flu shots at no cost to you and flu shots are strongly recommended since the shots will help you stay healthy and protect those around you from influenza.
 Plan to get a flu shot if you have not already done so.